History of Manipur: Early Modern

-Fifteenth century

 Ningthoukhompa ruled from 1432 to 1467.
 He routed out the Moirangs, and repulsed a rebellion by the Tankhnus of the mountains.

-During the reign of Meidingu Senbi Kiyamba (1467-1507) the Ancient Meitei faith began to collapse.
-It was during his reign the Brahmin people migrated to the kingdom and the microscopic volume of Vaishnavism proceeded with the worship of the Pheiya (sacred stone from Pong kingdom) as Hindu God Vishnu.
+During the reign of Meidingu Senbi Kiyamba (1467–1507) the ancient Meitei faith, Sanamahism, began to collapse.
+It was during his reign that the Brahmin people migrated to the kingdom and the volume of Vaishnavists proceeded with the worship of the Pheiya (sacred stone from Pong kingdom) as the Hindu God Vishnu.
 This was the origin of Meitei Vaishnavism.

-Seventeenth century

-Eighteenth century
+Kuranganayani was a Manipuri princess who became queen of Ahom in 1768.

-During the reign of Emperor Pamheiba Garib Niwaz (1709-1748), the name of the kingdom was changed from "Kangleipak" into "Manipur".
-It is during his regime the religion of the entire Meitei ethnicity was forcibly converted from Sanamahism into Hinduism.
-In 1729 AD, Puya Mei Thaba, the historic burning of the sacred scriptures of Sanamahism took place.
+During the reign of king Gharib Niwaz (born Pamheiba, 1709–1748), the name of the kingdom was changed from Kangleipak to Manipur.
+It was during his regime the religion of the entire Meitei ethnicity was forcibly converted from Sanamahism into Hinduism.
+In 1729, the legendary burning of the sacred scriptures of Sanamahism took place during the reign of Gharib Niwaz.
+This event is annually commemorated during the Puya Meithaba.

 Modern

-The history of Modern Kangleipak or Modern Manipur covers the history of Manipur from the Seven Years Devastation from the Burmese Empire to the present day.
+The history of modern Manipur covers the history of Manipur from the Seven Years Devastation to the Burmese Empire and to the present day.